-African American History of Accomac* County, Virginia
+African American History of Frederick County, Maryland

 We encourage the submission of family trees, pictures, personal accounts, articles, and other historical and genealogical information for inclusion on these pages.

-INFORMATION SOUGHT: If you have any pictures of Accomac County African Americans in the 1800's or early 1900's, and would like to post them on this site, please contact us at the link below.
+INFORMATION SOUGHT: If you have any pictures of Frederick County African Americans in the 1800's or early 1900's, and would like to post them on this site, please contact us at the link below.
 Copies of pictures can be submitted electronically or we can make arrangements to scan them for you at no cost.

 * FrederickRoots.com is a subsidiary of its sister site, AccomacRoots.com.
 AccomacRoots centers on the African American history of Accomack County, Virginia and is affiliated with the Chincoteague Cultural Alliance (CCA), a non-profit (501c3), tax-exempt organization formed to enhance community life on Chincoteague Island and the Eastern Shore by fostering and promoting the growth and vitality of the arts and culture.